🚀 Grab 10% off on all plans. Apply code WELCOME2026 at checkout. 🚀

 The base URL that we shall be scraping is ’https://www.scrapingdog.com/blog/

 1. First, we are going to define a web client that we are going to use.
-HtmlUnit enables you to simulate a web client of choice, Chrome, Mozilla, Safari, etc. In this case, we shall choose Chrome.
+HtmlUnit enables you to simulate a web client of your choice, such as Chrome, Mozilla, Safari, etc. In this case, we shall choose Chrome.

 //create a chrome web client